 Below is a symbol for an observer I made, dedicated to the Public Domain.
-Files in AI, EPS, PDF, PNG, PSD, SVG and TrueType formats in a ZIP archive are available for download here.
+Files in AI, EPS, PDF, PNG, PSD, SVG and TrueType and other font formats in a ZIP archive are available for download here.
 In the embedded font, the version looking right is typed using a lowercase ‘o’ and the version looking left using an uppercase ‘O’:

 Here’s a PNG in case the font doesn’t load:

 Observing a star and a cat: